Module 0440: Syntax and the Syntax to Describe Syntax

 for ( for-range-declaration : for-range-initializer ) statement

 Essentially, a token (italicized and not boldfaced) is a placeholder.
-A placeholder can be holding a space (a position in a sequence) for nothing or many components.
+A placeholder can hold the place (a position in a sequence) of nothing or many components.
 A boldfaced item is also known as a “terminal”, a terminal specifies the text expected verbatim.

 Repetition